gra230434/amsdemo/readme.txt

 For more information about Twenty Twelve please go to https://codex.wordpress.org/Twenty_Twelve.

-== Installation ==

-1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Twenty Twelve in the search form and press the 'Enter' key in your keyboard.
-3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://codex.wordpress.org/Twenty_Twelve for a guide to customize this theme.
-5. Navigate to Appearance > Customize in your admin panel.

 == Copyright ==

 Twenty Twelve WordPress Theme, Copyright 2012-2015 WordPress.org & Automattic.com